 The first step is having a board certified dermatologist take a close look at your skin.
 Any “skin spots” which have been changing in size, shape, or color should be brought to your doctor’s attention.
 Suspicious lesions are biopsied and a pathologist weighs in the type of cells within the specimen and if a cancer is detected.

 A number of treatments are available, including traditional surgery, scraping and burning, freezing, radiation, topical medications, and advanced Mohs micrographic surgery.

 Mohs micrographic surgery is an advanced treatment for certain types of skin cancer.
 This revolutionary treatment offers the highest potential for a cure, while also minimizing the cosmetic impact of treatment.

 Mohs Surgery is named after Dr. Frederic Mohs, a surgeon who developed the technique in the late 1930s.
-Skin cancers are removed one layer at a time. .
-After each specimen is removed, it is examined by the Mohs surgeon under a microscope to determine whether cancer remains in the skin, and to precisely map any remaining cancer.
-If any cancer is left behind, the Mohs surgeon knows exactly where the additional tissue needs to be removed.
-Because of the precise microscopic mapping technique, only the diseased tissue is removed, thus sparing as much of the normal skin as possible.
+Skin cancers are removed one layer at a time in a specific way.
+After each specimen is removed, it is frozen on-site by a licensed histotechnician and subsequently examined by the Mohs surgeon under a microscope to determine whether cancer remains in the skin.
+If the cancer is present at the margin, the Mohs surgeon is able to precisely map and remove it, sparing healthy tissue.
+Mohs surgery allows only the diseased tissue to be removed, thus sparing as much of the normal skin as possible.

 The ABCDEs of Melanoma